sav-che/TL-2/Authors/Seemen, (Karl) Otto von {std. Seemen}.md

-> [!cite] BHL link: this entry starts at [page 481](https://www.biodiversitylibrary.org/item/104077#page/495/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 481](https://www.biodiversitylibrary.org/page/33333620) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Seemen, \[Karl\] Otto von (1838-1910), German (East-Prussian) botanist and soldier; officer in the Prussian army, at Münchengrätz and Königgrätz 1866, in the Franco-Prussian war 1870-1871; from then on in semi-retirement ("Rittmeister a.D.") in Berlin; professor's title 1909; Rother Adlerorden iv.
 Kl.
-1910; active floristic botanist; specialist on *Salix*; longtime honorary collaborator at the Botanical Museum, Berlin. (*Seemen*).
+1910; active floristic botanist; specialist on *Salix*; longtime honorary collaborator at the Botanical Museum, Berlin.
+**Abbreviated name**: *Seemen*

 #### Herbarium and types